The-Known-Galaxy/archives/jedi/agricultural_studies/corusca_gems/entry.md

 The value of Corusca gems is made up of several factors, namely: it can only be found in a few select locations across the entire galaxy making it extremely rare.
 The material in which it is made of is extremely resistant and can pierce through the hardest materials known making it excellent for mining.
-ItÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s physical appearance was described as precious and beautiful, as looking it it was the same as looking into a fire.
+It’s physical appearance was described as precious and beautiful, as looking it it was the same as looking into a fire.
 The light reflected and refracted through it resembling the changing flames of a furnace.

 Yavin Prime was one of the main known planets where these gems could be found.